 Registration of lobbying activity by York University

-According to federal regulations, any such contacts must be reported to the government through the President’s office.
-For this reason, senior executives and managers at York are canvassed monthly by the President’s office for any federal lobbying activity.
-This information is then submitted to the Office of the Commissioner of Lobbying within fifteen days after the end of the month in which the contact took place.
+According to federal regulations, any such contact must be reported to the government through the Office of the President.
+For this reason, senior administration and managers at York are canvassed monthly by the Office of the President for any federal lobbying activity.
+This information is submitted to the Office of the Commissioner of Lobbying within 15 days after the end of the month in which the contact took place.
 Failing to comply with lobbyist reporting regulations will result in severe penalties for the University according to Federal law.

-These reporting requirements apply also to any third party that is retained to advocate on behalf of any client, such as a university, for compensation (members of university Boards of Governors are generally not impacted by this rule in performing their normal role).
-Searches of the Lobbyist Registration data base can be performed at: http://www.ocl-cal.gc.ca/eic/site/012.nsf/eng/home
+Importantly, these reporting requirements also apply to any third party that is retained to advocate on behalf of the University and receives compensation for their efforts.
+(Members of university Boards of Governors are generally not impacted by this rule in performing their normal role).

 York University is also a registered lobbyist with the Office of the Integrity Commissioner of the Province of Ontario.
 As a registered lobbyist, the University is not required to submit reports but must renew the information on its registration annually to ensure details about our lobbyist activity is up to date.